Bioscience

 The M State Bioscience program was created specifically with that in mind.

-Designed in partnership with Fargo-based biomanufacturing company Aldevron, the program prepares students for rewarding and progressive careers in lab-like settings, teaching them the techniques and practices commonly used in biotechnology and biomanufacturing.
-Aldevron is a leader in the production of plasmid DNA, mRNA and proteins that contribute to groundbreaking scientific work.
+Our program prepares students for rewarding and progressive careers in lab-like settings, teaching them the techniques and practices commonly used in biotechnology and biomanufacturing.

-Graduates of this program who go on to work at Aldevron or other biotechnology companies enjoy careers as biomanufacturing operators, technical experts, scientists, project managers, researchers, developers and more.
+Graduates of this program who go on to work with biotechnology companies can enjoy careers as biomanufacturing operators, technical experts, scientists, project managers, researchers, developers and more.

-Multiple degree and diploma options – including some fully sponsored by Aldevron and some not sponsored – are available within this program, including a one-year Bioscience Diploma and two-year Associate of Science Degree in Biology.
+Multiple degree and diploma options – are available within this program, including a one-year Bioscience Diploma and two-year Associate of Science Degree in Biology.
 The two-year degree is part of M State's Biology Transfer Pathway program, which makes it possible for students who obtain this degree to seamlessly transfer to a four-year university to pursue a bachelor's degree in biology.

 What you’ll learn

-Students in the Bioscience program learn everything from genetics to chemistry to college writing, taking classes at M State’s Fergus Falls or Moorhead campuses and completing an internship at Aldevron or another company within the industry.
+Students in the Bioscience program learn everything from genetics to chemistry to college writing, taking classes at M State’s Fergus Falls or Moorhead campuses and completing an internship a company within the industry.

 Fast-paced, rigorous and hands-on, the program focuses on the foundations of the sciences – biology, chemistry, microbiology and genetics.
 Communication skills, critical thinking, and practiced knowledge of current technologies are core elements of the curriculum.